 Talking to Your People, Candidly and Often

-As business leaders grapple with an onslaught of new issues, they should remember a cardinal rule of management: Communicate clearly and frequently with your workers and customers, says business strategist Edward Segal, author of Crisis Ready: 101 Ways to Prepare for and Bounce Back from Disasters, Scandals and Other Emergencies.
+As business leaders grapple with an onslaught of new issues, they should remember a cardinal rule of management: Communicate clearly and frequently with your workers and customers, says business strategist Edward Segal, author of the forthcoming book Crisis Ahead: 101 Ways to Prepare for and Bounce Back from Disaster, Scandals, and Other Emergencies.
 “The public has access to so much information–from so many sources–that it’s as possible that they’re going to get the wrong information as they’re going to get the right or correct information,” Segal told From Day One.
 “That’s why a company or organization should be the go-to place for the most current, accurate, updated information about the impact of a crisis on their organization.”
 Good communication will go a long way toward reducing worker anxiety, said Paul Argenti, professor of corporate communication at the Tuck School of Business at Dartmouth College, writing in Harvard Business Review.
 Argenti added: “The company needs to demystify the situation for employees, put everyone’s mind at ease, and provide hope for the future.”

 Creating Crisis-management Teams